49ers Super Bowl history: When is the last time San Francisco made it to, won the Super Bowl? - NBC Sports

 - 1981 season: Won Super Bowl XVI vs. the Cincinnati Bengals, 26-21

-RELATED: 2023 NFL Playoffs Divisional Round Schedule – Times, dates, how to watch for Jags-Chiefs, Bengals-Bills, Giants-Eagles and more
+RELATED: 2023 NFL Playoffs AFC, NFC Championship Round Schedule – Dates, start times, how to watch/live stream info for Sunday’s games

 How can I watch and live stream Super Bowl 2023?